kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

   - Force Immunity: Stun (at Sentinel Level 6)
   - Force Immunity: Paralysis (at Sentinel Level 12)

+**All 3 Implant Feats**
+- These must be permanently obtained, not temporarily during a FLU or lost with a Hotshot.
+Scouts can get at least some of these feats for free.
+You do not have to equip an implant to fulfill this task.

 **All Master-Level Blaster Feats**
 - This includes:
   - Master Power Blast